M1shmish/DestectionWise/README.md

 ## Contributing

 This is an ongoing project, I will try to upload new rules or articles on weekly basis so stay tuned.

-If you have any inputs to give me, mistakes you've found, suggestions, questions or anything else then I would like to hear from you about it.
+If you have any inputs to give me, mistakes you've found, suggestions, questions or anything else - I would like to hear from you about it.

-hope you enjoy the reading and a great benefit from this project.
+hope you enjoy the reading and the "Sigma Rules".